angryziber/google-timeline-geotag/README.md

 *Experimental*

-The app reads KML files exported from Google Maps Timeline and a directory of images (recursively), jpeg or raw (tested with Canon CR2).
+The app reads KML files exported from [Google Maps Timeline](https://www.google.com/maps/timeline) and a directory of images (recursively), jpeg or raw (tested with Canon CR2).
 Already Geotagged images are skipped.

+*DateTimeOriginal* Exif tag is read from the image files.
+Timezone name needs to be provides as Exif stores only local times.
+The DST in the provided timezone is accounted for.

 Then it matches images to timeline tracks and prints the results.